-Patients commented positively that staff were friendly, pleasant and provided and excellent service.
+Patients commented positively that staff were helpful and efficient.
 We saw that staff treated patients respectfully, appropriately and kindly and were friendly towards patients at the reception desk and over the telephone.

 Nervous patients said staff were compassionate and understanding.
 Longer appointments were booked for children or nervous patients.
 Patients could choose whether they saw a male or female dentist.